kathleengraham/visualizing-global-data-with-leaflet-js/README.md

 ## NEXT STEPS:

 We would love to extend this project in the future to include the following considerations:
-* designing three layers so that it's not too much information at once
-* adding more controls such as dropdowns that allow more information but not all at once
-* plotting more trends that are popular to compare across the globe (with fewer at once)
+* using GitHub Pages to allow anyone to observe our visualization instead of only being able to observe the gifs in this README (we tried to use GitHub Pages, but most of the SVGs don't show up and it ruins the experience)
+* designing more layer controls with specific years
 * changing the toggling of layers to be only two combinations at once (such as radio buttons for wine and olympic layers but a checkbox for military layer)
+* adding other types of controls, such as dropdowns, that allow more data but with different selections intead of all at once
+* plotting more trends that are popular to compare across the globe (again, with fewer at once or more control over which are shown together)
-* adding flag icons instead of circle markers for the olympic layer
+* adding flag icons instead of circle markers for the olympic layer (currently, this would affect the tanks because they are using the same coordinates)
 * using a database to get real time data on other trends that change more frequently, such as current billionaires around the world

 <br>